Bx64/Awesome-Compendia/awesome-blog/Voter-&-staking-reward-dilution.md

 **Validators Types:**

 **(i) Sharing Pool -** Typically a high sharing percentage public pool.
-Voters receieve rewards based on their total vote power.
+Voters receive rewards based on their total vote power.

 **(ii) Contributing Validator -** A validator produces a proposal, including what they have done & plan to do for the community.
 Voters can read these proposal by clicking on a validators name on the explorer.
 If they have set a proposal, it will be visible for voters to read.
 These validators usually share a slightly lower percentage than public pools.